Exchange of financial information

 The goal of the Common Reporting Standard is to establish the exchange of information between the participating countries and thus ensure the tax compliance of persons who are resident for tax purposes in CRS countries and own assets abroad.
 At the beginning of 2016, more than 50 countries were signatories as so-called early adopters.
 Now, over 100 countries take part in the international exchange of information.

-This legal regulation requires all Austrian financial institutions to obtain self-certification from all customers in order to document the tax residence and the corresponding Taxpayer Identification Number(s) for customers residing or domiciled in CRS countries together and thus to determine whether and in which CRS country a transaction/account must be reported.
-This makes it possible to ensure that reports are not submitted to countries in which the customer is not resident for tax purposes.
+This legal regulation requires all Austrian financial institutions to obtain a CRS-self‑certification from all customers in order to document their tax residence(s) and corresponding Taxpayer Identification Number(s)/TINs) for customers who are resident or domiciled in CRS jurisdictions.
+This allows the institution to determine whether, and in which CRS country, an account or transaction must be reported.
+It also ensures that reports are not submitted to countries in which the customer is not tax resident.

 The reportable data include: